alexxiongxiong/Kubernetes-yaml/README.md

-Used to record k8s deployment yaml adas
+Used to record k8s demo yamls for Pod/deployment/statefulset/daemonset